Lakshay-Kaushik-2025/lakshay-vsd/Week_1/Day_1/readme.md

 ###  Step 3: Simulate the Design

-Compile the design and testbench:
+Compile the design and testbench(Be in the directory where you have both the codes):

 ```shell
 iverilog good_mux.v tb_good_mux.v